qBitnaut/isometric-city/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
+Forked from [isometric-city](https://github.com/amilich/isometric-city).